E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- make replits to preserve all the form related helper functions that handles zero's in forms
+- change budgets slice to be a top layer obj instead of an array.
+This allow for east access to budgets slice data which will make it east to cleanup Budget.js
 - create a helper function that makes custom popup if user attempts to enter non numerical value
-- using a timer, make all submit buttons blink red or green depending on prenvet submit state
+- using a timer, make all submit buttons blink red or green depending on preset submit state
-- make replits to preserve all the form related helper functions that handles zero's in forms
+- add a feature in settings where a user can change to what decimal point they want round off to in budget forms and in newTrans form
+- add a feature in settings where a user can change to their preferred currency symbol and set default to USD
 - add a clear all button to TransList
-- add a feature in settings where a user can change to their preferred currency symbol and set default to USD
 - fix settingsMenu button overlay-appearance issue
 - refresh memory on redux code (explore thunks in reddit project)
 - update NewTrans to be hidden by default (similar to settingsMenu).
 Then, build a new sidebar component and add settingsMenu and NewTrans